pozitivnuy/SharGame/README.md

+### npm run i for install all dependensies
-For server run #npm run dev
+## next for starting server in server run npm run dev
-For client run #npm start
+## and for starte UI in client run npm start